Stinson-Moss/Lands-Of-Eden-Web-Service/README.md

 With Eden, onboarding is fast and accessible, community leaders can manage groups from anywhere, and players enjoy a seamless, cross-platform experience.
 Eden breaks down platform barriers, making it easy for everyone to join, participate, and thrive.

+### Other use cases
+Our current infrastructure relies on Roblox's Community feature, which is not compatible with our new infrastructure because Communities have been moved to be handled inside the game itself.
+That means that, without the Eden Web Service, players will have to go in-game to to community-handling stuff that they previously could do on the roblox website.
+The Eden Web service will also be taking up this responsibility via 2 avenues.
+Adam, our discord bot, and the Eden Website.
+Players can set the ranks of their members in their in-game groups through discord commands, or through a group rank management panel.
 ---

 ## Quick Facts